Inspections

 How will the needed repairs be made?

-The building owner has 365 days to complete the repairs and correct the structural deficiencies that are indicated by the phase 2 milestone inspection report.
+The building owner must commence the repairs and the structural deficiencies that are indicated by the phase 2 milestone inspection within 365 days after receiving the report, unless the local governing body requires such repairs to be commenced at an earlier date.
 Once the repairs have been made, a professional must reinspect the building and provide an amended report, stating that all required repairs have been completed, and the building is acceptable for continued occupancy.

 Where can I learn more?